HPCBio/Data-Management/lessons/00-data-management.md

 here, actually: you should put your data in a redundant accessible location such as a data-hosting service.

+---

 #### Text *v.* binary

 Of course, the *physical* format is one thing—what about the software encoding?
 By which I mean, how your data are actually stored on the disk affects whether or not a file is suitable for long-term usability.
-You are aware that most programs offer different ways of saving data—a trivial example is Word, which as of Word for Mac 2011 offered 15 different formats for saving a simple document.
+You are aware that most programs offer different ways of saving data.
+A trivial example is Word, which as of Word for Mac 2011 offered 15 different formats for saving a simple document.
 Why are all of these different?
 Well, for starters, some are very simple text-based formats, which just store the words and maybe some minimal